Rifflandia 10 celebrated history and equality!

 Rifflandia 5 saw lots of sunshine and even more confetti!

-The Land-o-Riffs settled in at Royal Athletic Park for the second year, along with 8 night stages across Victoria’s downtown core.
-Main Street brought a whole new atmosphere to the Park, as festival-goers could browse the mini-marketplace featuring tons of Rifflandia sponsors, Artlandia installations, an interactive Kidlandia area and much more.
+The Rifflandians settled in at Royal Athletic Park for the second year, along with 8 night stages across Victoria’s downtown core.
+Main Street brought a whole new atmosphere to the Park, as festival-goers could browse the mini-marketplace featuring tons of sponsors, Artlandia installations, an interactive Kidlandia area and much more.